CMU-IDS-2022/final-project-mass-squad/Proposal.md

 Yelp is a website that publishes crowdsourced reviews on businesses.
 As of February 2022, the site has 244 million reviews [1].
 The Yelp Dataset is data on a subset of businesses, reviews and users present on the Yelp website.
 It is publicly available online [2] as a set of the following 6 JSON files:
  - business.json: This file contains data about businesses on Yelp including location, attributes like WiFi or parking and open hours.
- - review.json: This file contains review data including the content, start rating, reviewer’s user id, the corresponding business id which can be mapped to business.json and the number of useful votes the review received.
+ - review.json: This file contains review data including the content, star rating, reviewer’s user id, the corresponding business id which can be mapped to business.json and the number of useful votes the review received.
  - user.json: This file has metadata on the users present on the site including name, user id, number of reviews they’ve written, their fans, their friends etc.
  - checkin.json: This file has timings of checkins on different businesses.
  - tip.json: This file has data on tips i.e. short suggestions written for different businesses by the users.